Grantmakers East Forum

 GEF helps sustain steady development of philanthropy and civil society in communities and states in wider Europe, and facilitates collaborative efforts of the philanthropic sector to fully integrate into European and global philanthropic initiatives and institutions.

-The 2020 edition of the Grantmakers East Forum will take place from 6-8 October in Berlin.
+The 2020 edition of the Grantmakers East Forum will take place digitally in October.

 - Providing networking opportunities and platforms for critical discussion about grantmaking